Festo-se/cyclonedx-editor-validator/docs/source/usage/set.rst

                 "copyright": "2022 Acme Inc",
                 # Deletes a property
                 "author": null,
-                # Sets an array array-valued property.
+                # Sets an array-valued property.
 If the property already exists on the target,
                 # the new value will be appended to the existing one.
                 "licenses": [
                     {